 - If these are positioned inside architecturally appropriate areas, the finish for welds and bolt positioning

 Additional inspections must be done on the shear studs that are welded to the beams, and on the interfaces between the beams and the floor structure that the beams supports, if composite steel beams are used.
-The additional measures are:
+These additional inspections are:

 - Shear studs size and arrangement: are they in pairs, or in a single row?